pmsosa/duckhunt/README.md

 <h3>Setup</h3>
 - Step 1.
-Customize duckhunt.py variables to your desire
+Customize duckhunt.conf variables to your desire
  - You can customize the password, speed threshold, enable/disable password protection, etc.

 - Step 2.
 Turn the duckhunt**.py** to a duckhunt**.pyw** so that the console doesn't show up when you run the program